tyleretters/nor.the-rn.info/_posts/2020-05-08-some-inspiration-for-us.md

 [Warp Earth Catalog, Issue 2](https://mailchi.mp/warprecords/warp-earth-catalog-02):

 > Warp Earth Catalog is a weekly mixtape of ideas to inspire, inform, enable and energize creativity and positivity in a time of global disruption and uncertainty.
-Based on the classic countercultural guide the Whole Earth Catalog and its credo of ‘access to tools’, these are tools for strength, awareness and thoughtful entertainment.
-From wherever in the world we are, let’s support each other, make things and help maintain the ecosystem of independent creativity.
+Based on the classic countercultural guide the Whole Earth Catalog and its credo of ‘access to tools', these are tools for strength, awareness and thoughtful entertainment.
+From wherever in the world we are, let's support each other, make things and help maintain the ecosystem of independent creativity.

 [Arrows of Time via Quantam Magazine](https://www.quantamagazine.org/what-is-time-a-history-of-physics-biology-clocks-and-culture-20200504/):